 cooking four heavily seasoned fish fillets in a cast iron skillet

-If you have leftover salmon and want to change things up, here’s some ways to enjoy the salmon:
+If you have leftover salmon and want to change things up, here are some ways to enjoy the salmon:

-• salmon pasta: roughly chop up the salmon and add it to a pasta.
-Pour some olive oil on top of your salmon pasta and it will be amazing.
+• Salmon pasta: Roughly chop up the salmon and add it to the pasta.
+Pour some olive oil on top of your salmon pasta, and it will be amazing.

-• salmon salad: break up the salmon and toss it in a leafy salad or greek salad.
-This Salmon Chopped Salad and Easy Salmon Salad Recipe is also really good.
+• Salmon salad: break up the salmon and toss it in a leafy salad or Greek salad.

-• You can make salmon meal-prep for your lunch week since salmon stays go in the fridge for up 4 days.
+• You can make salmon meal prep for your lunch week since salmon stays good in the fridge for up to 4 days.

 • You can also make salmon patties.
 These are delicious and easy to make.